 Dolphin Nautilus CC Plus Pool Cleaner

 With over 3,500 five-star reviews from Amazon users, you can trust that the Dolphin Nautilus CC Plus Automatic Pool Cleaner is worthy of your investment.
-Not only is it great for all types of swimming pools, from tile to gunite, it also includes a powerful motor which produces impressive suction for removing pool debris, resulting in impressively clean outcomes.
+Not only is it great for all types of swimming pools, from tile to gunite, it also includes a powerful motor that produces impressive suction for removing pool debris, resulting in impressively clean outcomes.
 Furthermore, the cleaner’s tangle-free cable gives your robot cleaner unrestricted freedom to clean pools up to 50 feet in size in a maximum of two hours per clean.

 Dolphin Nautilus CC Supreme Pool Vacuum Cleaner

 The DOLPHIN Nautilus CC Supreme Pool Vacuum Cleaner is an advanced pool cleaner made for the era of smart home gadgets.
-Like your smart doorbell camera, TV, and window blinds, this device connects to your home WiFi, and let’s you control it from anywhere using the accompanying mobile app.
-The device itself includes a powerful, dual dynamic motor which powers the triple active brushes for intense and effective pool cleaning.
+Like your smart doorbell camera, TV, and window blinds, this device connects to your home WiFi and lets you control it from anywhere using the accompanying mobile app.
+The device itself includes a powerful, dual dynamic motor that powers the triple active brushes for intense and effective pool cleaning.
 It also includes two large cartridge filters to collect pool debris, has a tangle-free swivel cable and, unlike many competing models, is capable of waterline scrubbing.

 Automatic vs. Manual Pool Vacuum Cleaners

 When you start to look into the price and functionality of pool vacuum cleaners, there’s a big jump between manual and automatic vacuums.
 So knowing whether you’d be happy with a cheaper manual pool vacuum cleaner or you’d prefer the convenience of an automatic cleaner is imperative when picking out the best pool vacuum cleaner for you.